 A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

-Tradeify is $117 cheaper to get started.
+Tradeify is $129 cheaper to get started.
 Alpha Futures charges $79/mo (monthly subscription) plus a $149 activation fee.
-Tradeify charges $111/mo (monthly subscription).
-Tradeify currently has an active promotion which may further reduce cost.
+Tradeify charges $99 one-time.

-Alpha Futures gets you funded faster, with an estimated ~50 days to first payout (2d eval + 48d processing).
+Alpha Futures gets you funded faster, with an estimated ~55 days to first payout (2d eval + 5d winning + 48d processing).
 Tradeify has no consistency rule, meaning you could pass the evaluation in a single profitable day.
 Alpha Futures requires your best day to be no more than 50% of total profit.

 When comparing withdrawal frequency, the gap between payouts matters.
-Alpha Futures has no minimum profitable days requirement between withdrawals.
-Tradeify requires 5 profitable trading days between each withdrawal — at 20 trading days per month, that works out to roughly 4 payouts per month.
+Alpha Futures requires 5 profitable trading days between each withdrawal, while Tradeify requires 5 profitable trading days.
+At 20 trading days per month, that means Alpha Futures can request roughly 4 payouts per month versus Tradeify's 4.

 News trading allowed · Only 1 min trading days